 Admission is based on a rolling deadline.

-Keep in mind that it takes 2-6 weeks to process an application in the Graduate School.
-Once all your application materials have been received, you will be contacted to interview with the Director of the Administration of Nursing and Health Care Systems concentration.
+Keep in mind it takes 2-6 weeks to process an application in the Graduate School.
+When your application materials have been received, you will be contacted to interview with the Director of the Administration of Nursing and Health Care Systems concentration.

 The MS graduate will:

 - Examine scientific findings from nursing, biopsychosocial fields, genetics, public health, quality improvement, and organizational sciences for the continual improvement of nursing care across diverse settings

 - Demonstrate leadership skills necessary for ethical and critical decision making, effective working relationships, and a systems-perspective to promote high quality and safe patient care

 - Apply quality principles within an organization and articulate the methods, tools, performance measures, and standards related to quality

 - Apply evidence-based outcomes within the practice setting, resolving practice problems, working as a change agent, and disseminating results

 - Use communication strategies and patient-care technologies to integrate, coordinate, deliver, and enhance care

 - Examine the policy development process and advocacy strategies necessary to intervene at the system level to influence health and health care